Stan’s hushpuppies are tender on the inside and have a nice crunch on the outside. These are mush-haves when hosting a fish fry.

 When my extended family gets together, there is usually a family fish fry in the cards.
-That’s because my mom, dad and older brother, Stan, are the best in the entire world when it comes to fishing and all things fish – including cooking them.
+That’s because my and older brother, Stan, is the best in the entire world when it comes to fishing and all things fish – including cooking them.
 And Stan’s Hushpuppies are the greatest things since sliced bread.
-(That’s southern speak for all my non-southern friends.)

 I’ve eaten at many seafood restaurants across the USA and in other countries, but none come close to my family’s fish fries!
 They’re what legends are made of!

-A couple of weeks ago, I was blessed to be able to spend a week with my extended family at St. George Island.
-It was a week of fishing, swimming, sunning, laughing, eating and lots of walking (to counteract the eating).
+I consider myself blessed when I’m able to spend a week with my extended family at St. George Island.
+It’s always a week of fishing, swimming, sunning, laughing, eating, and lots of walking (to counteract the eating).

-Today I’m sharing my Stan’s Hushpuppies.
+Today I’m sharing Stan’s Hushpuppies recipe.
 They are crunchy on the outside and tender on the inside, with little bits of onion mixed it.
 Yum!

 Note: These were cooked outdoors, in a deep fryer!

 Ingredients for Stan’s Hushpuppies

 - Self-rising cornmeal (If you use self-rising cornmeal mix, omit the flour)

 We don’t add sugar to our hushpuppies, but if you like them sweet, add 1-1/2 Tablespoons sugar when you’re mixing up the batter.

 - Family Fish Fry